 - 1. Review and comply with the information outlined in this manual and the rotation syllabus. - 2.
-SHARE this manual and its contents with the preceptor at the beginning of the rotation. - 3.
-Have applicable Pharmacist Intern License(s) available at all times for review by site, preceptor, or Office of Experiential Education. - Fulfill all prerequisites specific to the rotation including immunizations, background checks, drug screenings, HIPAA/OSHA training, and anything additional as required by site. - 5.
-Ensure that you report all missed time from rotation, regardless of whether it is made up at another time using the appropriate Absence Request form.
-You are earning academic credit in addition to intern hours, so all time must be accounted for. - 6.
-Follow all laws and regulations that govern the pharmacy profession. - 7.
-Fully engage in the experience provided by the preceptor and the rotation site. - 8.
-Recognize and appreciate that the preceptor is volunteering his/her time, energy and expertise to help you develop and improve your professional skills. - 9.
-Work independently, but seek advice and accept direction from the preceptor. - 10.
-Learn to say "I don't know" and follow through with acquiring the necessary knowledge to answer a question or complete a task. - 11.
-Submit all assignments and evaluations in a timely fashion. - 12.
+Have applicable Pharmacist Intern License(s) available at all times for review by site, preceptor, or Office of Experiential Education. - 3.
+Fulfill all prerequisites specific to the rotation including immunizations, background checks, fingerprinting, drug screening, HIPAA/OSHA training, and anything additional as required by site. - 4.
+Follow all laws and regulations that govern the pharmacy profession. - 5.
+Fully engage in the experience provided by the preceptor and the rotation site. - 6.
+Recognize and appreciate that the preceptor is volunteering their time, energy and expertise to help you develop and improve your professional skills. - 7.
+Work independently, but seek advice and accept direction from the preceptor. - 8.
+Learn to say "I don't know" and follow through with acquiring the necessary knowledge to answer a question or complete a task. - 9.
+Submit all assignments and evaluations in a timely fashion. - 10.
 Positively accept feedback and constructive criticism.
-Recognize its intended purpose (helping the student grow professionally). - 13.
+Recognize its intended purpose (helping the student grow professionally). - 11.
 Exhibit professional conduct at all times.